Gavin Muens

-Gavin Alonzo Muens (/de/; (born October 24, 2004) is a FIlipino professional footballer who plays as a midfielder for Philippines Football League side Kaya–Iloilo.
-Born in the United States, he plays for the Philippines national team.
+Gavin Alonzo Muens (/de/; (born October 24, 2004) is a professional footballer who plays as a midfielder for the Philippines national team.

 Personal life

 Muens was born in Corpus Christi, Texas, to a German father and Filipino mother.

 Club career

 Youth

 He began his youth career in Washington State at local club West Sound FC before joining Washington Premier in 2020.

 Senior

 Muens made three appearances for ADT in The Philippines Football League, scoring one goal.
 Muens signed for FC Schweinfurt 05 for the 2023–24 season.
 He made his début as a substitute on 4 November 2023 against SV Schalding-Heining.

 International career

 In 2023 Muens was called up to The Philippines U22 squad for the 2023 SEA Games, playing in all four group games.
 He retained his place in the squad for the Asian Cup Qualifiers later that year in Thailand, scoring against Bangladesh at Chonburi Stadium.

 He is the second youngest debutant on the senior national team where he earned his first cap versus Jordan at Al Janoub Stadium in Qatar.

+Muens was recalled to the full national set-up in July 2026 for the 2026 ASEAN Championship, starting against Laos.